-employer can agree on a compensation arrangement.
+An employer can agree on a compensation arrangement.

-A decision on conversion of accrued pensions is left to the Parties to the Collective Agreement involved in (the scheme placed with) the relevant pension fund where the employer has placed the pension scheme.
+A decision on conversion of accrued pensions is left to the parties to the Collective Agreement involved in (the scheme placed with) the relevant pension fund where the employer has placed the pension scheme.

-5.2.1 Communications
+5.2.1 Communication by employer